 Mulch can be made of bark, wood, chopped leaves or compost.

 Spread mulch around your garden plants, shrubs and trees.
-Apply the mulch three or four
+Apply the mulch three or four inches deep.

 With trees, make sure you keep the mulch two or three inches away from the tree trunk.